RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 By default these might be triggering 404s.
 Point coverstore_url to https://covers.openlibrary.org/

-Be sure to reboot your vagrant instance after any configuration changes.
+Be sure to restart your dev instance after any configuration changes.

 <a name="importing-test-data"></a>
 ## Importing Test Data